Sebastian-Koenig/Bertelsmann-Arvato-Udacity-Capstone/README.md

 ## Code Libraries Used

 #### numpy
-Adds support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+Support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

 #### pandas
-Used for data frames and associated opperations.
+Data frames and associated opperations.

 #### matplotlib
-Used for data visualisation.
+Data visualisation.

 #### pickle
-Used to save and load data, in this case lists and trained machine learning models.
+Save and load data, in this case lists and trained machine learning models.

 #### seaborn
 Additional visualizatio tools for matplotlib.